All Episodes

 And it was really interesting that Bush felt that way about it.

-It was again bigger than politics, it was about our national security.
+It was about our national security.

-And if indeed you have something in the pipeline that that deals with how the Bush years will be viewed in history, let's spend our last couple of minutes looking at that.
+And if indeed you have something in the pipeline that deals with how the Bush years will be viewed in history, let's spend our last couple of minutes looking at that.

 I hope I'm not just seeing things through my political glasses.